Classifying phases protected by matrix product operator symmetries using matrix product states: Abstract

 \section{Abstract}

-We classify the different ways in which matrix product states (MPS) can transform under the action of matrix product operator (MPO) symmetries.
-We give a local characterization of MPS tensors that generate ground spaces which remain invariant under a global MPO symmetry and generally correspond to symmetry breaking phases.
-This allows us to derive a set of quantities, satisfying the so-called coupled pentagon equations, invariant under continuous deformations of the MPS tensor, which provides the invariants to detect different gapped phases protected by MPO symmetries.
-Our result matches the TQFT classification of gapped boundaries in terms of module categories of fusion categories.
-However, our techniques extend the classification beyond renormalization fixed points and facilitates the numerical study of these systems.
-When the MPO symmetries form a global onsite representation of a group, we recover the symmetry protected topological order classification for unique and degenerate ground states.
-For MPO symmetries that are non-onsite representations of groups, we obtain restrictions on the possible ground state degeneracies depending both on the group and on the concrete form of the MPO representation, as opposed to depend just on the group as in the onsite case.
-Moreover, we study the interplay between time reversal symmetry and an MPO symmetry and we also provide examples of our classification together with explicit constructions of MPO and MPS based on groups.
+We classify the different ways in which matrix product states (MPSs) can stay invariant under the action of matrix product operator (MPO) symmetries.
+This is achieved through a local characterization of how the MPSs, that generate a ground space, remain invariant under a global MPO symmetry.
+This characterization yields a set of quantities satisfying the coupled pentagon equations, associated with a module category over the fusion category that describes the MPO symmetry.
+Equivalence classes of these quantities provide complete invariants for an MPO symmetry protected phase: they are robust under continuous deformations of the MPS tensor, and two phases with the same equivalence class can be connected by a symmetric gapped path.
+Our techniques match and extend the known renormalization fixed point classifications and facilitate the numerical study of these systems.
+For MPO symmetries described by a group, we recover the symmetry protected topological order classification for unique and degenerate ground states.
+Moreover, we study the interplay between time reversal symmetry and an MPO symmetry and we also provide examples of our classification, together with explicit constructions based on groups.
 Finally, we elaborate on the connection between our setup and gapped boundaries of two-dimensional topological systems, where MPO symmetries also play a key role.